BeatriceStanila/LearningNotes-Hub/HeadFirstOfSoftwareArchitecture/Chapter3-TheTwoLawsOfSoftwareArchitecture.md

 # Communicating with downstream services

-- use messaging queues or topics to communicate with downstream services?
+- use messaging queues or topics to communicate with downstream services

 **QUEUES** (point-to-point communication protocol) are a good choice when you need to ensure that a message is processed exactly once.

 - if it helps, think of queues as being like a group text—you pick everyone you want to inform, type your message, and hit “send”.

 _Pros:_